gkoulouras/UniProt-annotation-retriever/README.md

 # Subcellular Annotation Downloader
 <b>Description:</b> A standalone software tool for downloading subcellular annotation from UniProt database.
-The output format is compatible with the [Perseus software platform](https://maxquant.net/perseus/)
+The compressed output is a ready-to-use .gz file in the [Perseus software platform](https://maxquant.net/perseus/)

 <b>Usage:</b>